Celebrating Eleven Years Online...!

 How Are Our Stock Designs Created...?

-If a Stock Design only partially suits your requirements, we can make whatever adaptations are needed.
-If substantial revisions are being considered, then it may turn out that a new Custom Design will be just as easily accomplished.
-After all, the cost of creating a new Custom Design is not at all a large percentage of the cost of a new vessel.
-In fact, it may come as a surprise that the cost to develop a new Custom Boat Design is usually less than half that of paying a yacht broker's fee simply to purchase a new or pre-existing yacht.
+If substantial revisions are being considered, it may turn out that a new Custom Design will be just as easily accomplished.
+After all, the cost of creating a new Custom Design is not all that large a percentage of the cost of a new vessel.
+In fact, it may come as a surprise that the cost to develop a new Custom Yacht Design is ordinarily less than the price of a yacht broker's fee charged for the simple formality of signing papers in order to purchase a new or pre-existing yacht.
+In the case of a new vessel built to our stock or custom building plans there is no broker commission involved, nor is there a commission of any kind whatever.

 Plans Ordering Options